Sagarika

-Sagarika Mukherjee, also known as Saag, is an Indian singer and actress.
+Sagarika Mukherjee, professionally known as Sagarika or simply Saag, is an Indian singer and actress.
 She sings mainly Hindi, Assamese, and Bengali language songs, but has also sung in the Tamil and Telugu languages.
-She is the daughter of singer and composer Manas Mukherjee and granddaughter of lyricist Jahar Mukherjee.
+She is the daughter of singer and composer Manas Mukherjee, sister of singer and actor Shaan, granddaughter of lyricist Jahar Mukherjee, and close friend of actress and singer Suchitra Krishnamoorthi, Suchitra Pillai and Raageshwari Loomba.

 Before going solo, she was half of a popular Indian duo with her brother with whom she released albums such as Q-Funk, Roop Inka Mastana and Naujawan.
 Apart from singing and acting in movies and albums, she is also a restaurateur.

 Early life

-Sagarika Mukherjee was born in Guwahati, Assam, India, but originally belongs from Kolkata metrocity of West Bengal in a Bengali family.
-In 1973, she moved to Mumbai, Maharashtra (now in Mumbai) with her family.
+Sagarika Mukherjee was born in Mumbai, Maharashtra, India, but originally comes from a Bengali family.
 Her father died in 1986.
 Then, her mother became a singer and took charge of the entire family.

 Career

 Early singing

 Sagarika made her debut as a child playback singer in the Bollywood film Shaayad in 1979 and in the Bengali film Agnishuddi in 1984.
 Later, she sang several Bollywood film songs.

 In 1998, she released her first album Maa after going solo.
 Then in 2001, her second album Mere Liye was released along with her brother Shaan and co-singers Zubeen Garg and Suchitra Pillai and also was her first music composer of all songs in the album.
 Later in 2006, her third album It's All About Love was released by Universal Distribution.
 She collaborated with Pakistani band Strings on the song "Pal".
 It is featured in the band's fourth album Dhaani.

 In 1998, Sagarika debuted in the Assamese Music Industry as an adult playback singer with her first Assamese Song in the film Joubone Amoni Kore.
 However, the film did not feature her song and it was only used as a bonus track in the original soundtrack for the film.
 A year later, the Assamese film Morom Nodir Gabhoru Gaat featured two songs sung by Sagarika, thus leading to her official debut in an Assamese film.
 Sagarika contributed to several Assamese albums and original soundtracks like Pansoi, Megha, Meghor Boron, Maharathi, Jon Jwole Kopalot, Bishforan, Garam Botaah, Aei Morom Tumar Babe, Nayak, Jonaki Mon etc.